Emmanuel-Begati/Customer-Loan_Verification/README.md

 ## 📦 Deployment Package

 ### Option 1: Public URL + Docker Image
 The project can be deployed as a containerized application using Docker.
+Although I deployed the API using render

 **Build and run the Docker image:**
 ```bash